Skip to main content

 Open the Logs panel while testing to see console.log output from your bot code in real time.
 See Execution logs for details.

-If you’re working with the AI agent to build or modify your bot, you can ask it to run a simulated test using the built-in test_bot tool.
-This lets the AI send a message to your bot programmatically and observe the response — without you needing to pick up your phone.
-To trigger a programmatic test, describe the scenario you want to test in the AI agent chat.
+If you’re working with the Code Agent to build or modify your bot, you can ask it to run a simulated test.
+The agent sends a message to your bot programmatically and observes the response — without you needing to pick up your phone.
+To trigger a programmatic test, describe the scenario you want to test in the chat.
 For example:

 “Test what happens when a user sends ‘hello’ as their first message.”

-The AI agent will invoke test_bot, show you the result, and can iterate on your code based on what it finds.
+The agent will run the test, show you the result, and can iterate on your code based on what it finds.

-Programmatic testing is especially useful for regression checks — ask the AI to re-run the same test after making code changes to confirm nothing broke.
+Programmatic testing is especially useful for regression checks — ask the agent to re-run the same test after making code changes to confirm nothing broke.

 When you’re done testing, you can unlink your phone from the project.
 Go to Paige Dev in the project sidebar and click Unlink.
 Your bot will continue operating normally for real users — only your personal test link is removed.